AOBA-VELOX 4 [NTU]

 The satellite will capture images of the horizon while passing from day side to night side and to capture Earth night view image via low-light camera.
 For observation of Lunar Horizon Glow, it needs to orient a camera toward the limb before sunrise or after sun-set.
 Attitude control and 2 axis stabilization is needed to orient a satellite toward the limb.

 The CubeSat AOBA VELOX IV will be launched into a 230 km perigee and 630 km apogee orbit with 97.4 deg.
-For its 1 year in orbit, AOBA VELOX IV will log telemetry data from its various subsystems, conduct some experiments and send the data down to our mission control center for analysis.
+For its 1 year in orbit, AOBA VELOX IV will log telemetry data from its various subsystems, conduct some experiments and send the data down to the mission control center for analysis.

 The satellite will be launched as a secondary payload from Japan in Jan 2018 together with OrigamiSat 1.